 Malcolm X, born Malcolm Little, was a prominent African American civil rights activist and leader in the 1950s and 1960s.
-He is best known for his advocacy for black nationalism and self-defense, and his speeches and writings have had a lasting impact on civil rights and black empowerment movements.
+He is best known for his advocacy for black nationalism and self-defence, and his speeches and writings have had a lasting impact on civil rights and black empowerment movements.

 Early Life and Radicalization